Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/README.md

 2. **Optimize Airline Operations**
    * Southwest Airlines and Delta Air Lines had the highest number of delays.
 These airlines could improve by reviewing operational efficiency, staffing adequacy, and maintenance schedules to reduce delays.
 3. **Strengthen National Air System Coordination**
-   * A significant portion of cancellations were due to national air system problems.
+   * A significant portion of cancellations was due to national air system problems.
 Better communication and coordination between airlines and air traffic control could help reduce these disruptions.
 4. **Address Frequent Issues at Busy Airports**
    * Airports like Hartsfield-Jackson Atlanta, Chicago O'Hare, and Dallas International experience the most cancellations and delays.
 Implementing more effective contingency plans and increasing staff during high-traffic times could reduce the impact.
 5. **Improve Security Procedures**